strickek/ReadWriteDlm2.jl/README.md

 In `writedlm2()` the output format for Date and DateTime data can be defined with format strings.
 Defaults are the ISO formats.
 Day (`E`, `e`) and month (`U`, `u`) names are written in the `locale` language.
-For writeing Complex numbers the imaginary component suffix can be changed with the `imsuffix=` keyword argument.
+For writing Complex numbers the imaginary component suffix can be changed with the `imsuffix=` keyword argument.

 ### Documentation For Base `writedlm()`